Each section has a type, for example

 Users usually do not have to worry about a section’s type and value, but knowing them can be handy at times.

-Show information about the section at point in the echo area, as "VALUE [TYPE PARENT-TYPE…] BEGINNING-END".
+This command shows information about the section at point in the

 Many commands behave differently depending on the type of the section at point and/or somehow consume the value of that section.
 But that is only one of the reasons why the same key may do something different, depending on what section is current.